 - Tracking leading and lagging indicators of safety performance

 Having a detailed contractor safety plan is crucial before starting a project.
-It contains important information regarding the contractor’s approach to safety and includes details like:
+This document contains important information regarding the contractor’s approach to safety.
+It includes details like:

 - Emergency response protocols